apivideo/api.video-import-tool/README.md

 ## Using the deployed version

-If you simply want to migrate videos without the headache, you can use the deployed version of the tool at [https://import.api.video](https://import.api.video).
+If you simply want to import videos without the headache, you can use the deployed version of the tool at [https://import.api.video](https://import.api.video).

 ## Running the tool locally

-To run the migration tool locally, you will need to first clone the project from GitHub.
+To run the import tool locally, you will need to first clone the project from GitHub.

 Once you have the project files on your local machine, you will need to install the npm dependencies by running the `npm install` command in the terminal.